-Mary Sophie Ball was born on January 4th, 1921 to parents Joseph Ball and Teresa Burns.
-Sophie lived with her family at 44 Oakwood Avenue In Rye, New York (Street View) back when Rye was a small town with a population of 9,865.
+Mary Sophie Ball was born on January 4th, 1921 to parents Joseph Ball and Theresa Burns.
+Sophie lived with her family at 44 Oakwood Avenue in Rye, New York, back when Rye was a small town with a population of 9,865.
 Sophie lived with her mother, Teresa, and 4 siblings, Gertrude, Cornelius, Dora, and Bernard.
 Sophie attended Rye High School, and graduated class of 1938.
 Over the course of her education, she took part in many extracurricular activities.
 Sophie was a Tennis player, a member of the Library Club, the 33 Club, S.O.S., and the Stagecraft Club.
 After her graduation, Sophie worked as a Saleswoman.

-Sophie enlisted into the Women’s Army Corps on August 24th, 1943.
+Sophie enlisted into the Women’s Army Corps on August 24th, 1943 and was a First Sergeant during World War II.
 The Women's Army Corps (WAC) was the women's branch of the United States Army.
 It was created as an auxiliary unit, the Women's Army Auxiliary Corps (WAAC) on 15 May 1942 and converted to an active duty status in the Army of the United States as the WAC on 1 July 1943.